Is Masturbation Cheating? No, And Here’s Why Not

 You have an absolute, inalienable right to bodily autonomy.
 Your body belongs to you and nobody else.
 Always.

 You have the right to do what you like with and to your own body.
 And that includes the right to engage in a sexual relationship with yourself.
 Even if you’ve agreed to be monogamous, your partner does not own your sexuality.
+Masturbation is not cheating and you have a right to do it if you want to.
 Trying to control you to that extent, or limit the ways you can engage privately with your own body, is a major red flag or abuse or coercive control.

 3 thoughts on “Is Masturbation Cheating?
 No, And Here’s Why Not